kirotawa/vimpastebin/README.md

 # vimpastebin

 A simple plugin to send your selected code on vim to https://pastebin.osuosl.org

 ### Install

-Copy vpaste .py and .vim to your $HOME/.vim/plugin folder or ./install
+Just run ./install

 ### How does it work?